 New Cascadia Traditional™ is a dedicated gluten-free bakery, specializing in hand crafted artisan breads, pastries, cakes and cookies as well as pizzas and sandwiches.
 Our retail location is in SE Portland at 1700 SE 6th Avenue Portland, OR 97214-3525.
 We can also be found at the Portland Farmers Market and local grocery stores, cafes and coffee shops around the Portland metro area.

 Dedicated Gluten Free

-As someone with severe gluten intolerance I understand the importance of finding a safe source of gluten-free (GF) food.
+As someone with severe gluten intolerance I understand the importance of finding a safe source of gluten-free (GF) food that tastes delicious.
 We have taken steps at New Cascadia Traditional™ to ensure that our customers can safely enjoy our products without having to worry if what they are eating is going to be contaminated with gluten.
-These are some of the steps that we have taken:
+We also want everything to taste as good as it possibly can taste.